-Technology Preview features are provided with a limited support scope, as detailed on the Customer Portal: Technology Preview Features Support Scope .
+Technology Preview features are provided with a limited support scope, as detailed on the Customer Portal: Technology Preview Features Support Scope.

-Client storage traffic and management traffic in the cluster must use separate networks: a front-end management network and a back-end storage network.
+Red Hat recommends usage of separate networks: a front-end management network for virtual machine traffic and a back-end storage network for gluster traffic and virtual machine migration.

-Each node requires two Ethernet ports, one for each network This ensures optimal performance.
+Red Hat recommends each node to have two Ethernet ports, one for each networkThis ensures optimal performance.
 For high availability, place each network on a separate network switch.
 For improved fault tolerance, provide a separate power supply for each switch.